MarkSchu/site/learn-in-public-drafts/10-13-2019-newtons-second-law-and-the-problems-of-dynamics.md

 Newton’s Second Law and the Problems of Dynamics publish
 ---
+Reading The Feynman Lectures on Physics<br>
+Volume 1, Chapter 9

 Newton's Second Law of Dynamics says the following.
 The acceleration that an object undergoes while under the influence of a force is equal to the force divided by the object's mass.
 ```text
 accelerationAt(time) = forceAt(time) / mass